-3.10.2 Building Stock Age (may need to adjust since EQ data was moved over)
+3.10.2 Building Stock Age

 The age of a building is a significant factor in determining vulnerability as it helps identify the building code to which a structure was built.
 Homes built prior to 1975 are considered pre-code since there was no statewide requirement to include specific standards to address the various hazards of concern (e.g., there were no seismic provisions contained within the building code).
 Structures built after 1975 are considered of moderate code.
 It was at that point in time in which all Washington jurisdictions were required to adhere to the provision of the most recently adopted version of the Uniform Building Code (UBC) (Noson et al., 1988).
 Structures that are in compliance with the Uniform Building Code (UBC) of 1970 or later are generally less vulnerable to seismic damage because 1970 was when the UBC started including seismic construction standards based on regional location.
 This stipulated that all structures be constructed to at least seismic risk Zone 2 standards.